 When WWI ended, Dr. Matthews bought property (November, 1919) in Heber Springs, Arkansas (pop.
 1675) where he began his three-decades of service to the people of Cleburne County.
-The first known record states that he “set up a small clinic of eight or ten rooms with his office in the original building at the southeast corner of Broadway and Main Street in the early 1920s”.* The old building had been a theater, then a hotel.
-He developed a general family practice including some surgery performed in his both sides of the Little Red River.
-There was no hospital in the small town and as Dr. Matthews’ practice grew he felt a need for a larger facility for patients were more involved surgery could be performed.
+The first known record states that he “set up a small clinic of eight or ten rooms with his office in the original building at the southeast corner of Broadway and Main Street in the early 1920”.* The old building had been a theater, then a hotel.
+He developed a general family practice including some surgery performed in his clinic.
+He also traveled by car making house calls in the back country roads of Cleburne County on both sides of the Little Red River.
+There was no hospital in the small town and as Dr. Matthews’ practice grew he felt a need for a larger facility for patients where more involved surgery could be performed.
 The 1930 census listed 18 physicians in Sugarloaf Township which included Heber Springs.** He surely considered this when he bought three lots on Main Street and built the city’s first hospital in the 1930s, naming it Estelle Hospital in honor of his wife and daughter.
 In 1946 he sold it to Dr. Claude Barnett.
 The hospital was operated until 1951.

 Dr. Matthews owned multiple tracts of land in the Little Red River Area.
 He was a member of the local Christian church but attended the Methodist Church with his wife and children, and was a highly respected citizen in Heber Springs and throughout Cleburne County.